rejetto/hfs/dev-plugins.md

 ## API version history

 - 8.2 (v0.46.0)
-  - entry.getNext, getPrevious, getNextFiltered, getPreviousFiltered
+  - entry.getNext, getPrevious, getNextFiltered, getPreviousFiltered, getDefaultIcon
 - 8.1 (v0.45.0) should have been 0.44.0 but forgot to update number
   - full URL support for frontend_js and frontend_css
   - custom.html